Hariprasad-shetty/Language-translator/README.md

 - Translate text between multiple languages
 - Text-to-Speech functionality for both original and translated text
+- Responsive UI
+- Copy the text from Source/target
 - Built using only HTML, CSS, and JavaScript (no backend)

 ## Technologies Used